Datagen-Project/Whitepaper-2.0/README.md

 **Why the Decentralized Cloud-Computing Infrastructure that the World needs must be efficient**

-The Cloud Computing industry (including Cloud Storage and other segments out of our scope), as of 2022, is emitting 2.5-3.7% of Global Carbon emissions{34} slightly more than the aviation industry.
+The Cloud Computing industry (including Cloud Storage and other segments out of scope in the present Whitepaper), as of 2022, is emitting 2.5-3.7% of Global Carbon emissions{34} slightly more than the aviation industry.
 For this reason alone, it is of the outmost importance for any network setting itself to be part of the solution and not part of the problem, to consider efficiency in its design{35}.
 When we couple environmental responsibility with the higher cost that the user is paying when unnecessary computational workloads are performed by a network, this makes the solution of this problem of the most paramount importance.
-Any decentralized blockchain-based network will lose some computational efficiency (compared to centralized ones) since at least some data will be validated multiple times by validators and stored multiple times by nodes.
+Any decentralized blockchain-based network will lose some computational efficiency (compared to centralized ones) since at least some data will be validated multiple times by Validators and stored multiple times by nodes.
 If this loss of efficiency is light, its environmental cost can be more than offset.

 How?

-a.	a more geographically dispersed network of validators can put less strain on local energy grids and local water supplies;
+a.
+A more geographically dispersed network of Validators can put less strain on local energy grids and local water supplies;
-b.	given the smaller energy requirements, can run more easily on locally produced renewable energy;
+b.
+Given the smaller energy requirements, can run more easily on locally produced renewable energy;
-c.	it is more feasible to rely on micro grids and local energy storage;
+c.
+It is more feasible to rely on micro grids and local energy storage;
-d.	avoiding that environmentally expansive hardware is staying idle, due to a more flexible and dynamic allocation of it.
+d.
+Avoiding that environmentally expensive hardware is staying idle, due to a more flexible and dynamic allocation of it.

-The Datagen network must try to achieve a slight loss off efficiency, keeping to the minimum (security and decentralized wise) the average number of double-checks on specific computational processes.
+The Datagen network must try to achieve a slight loss off efficiency, keeping to the minimum (for security and decentralization efficiencies) the average number of double-checks on specific computational processes.
 At the same time, Datagen must keep to the minimum the amount of data which is hashed and saved on-chain, to avoid the proliferation of unvaluable data stored in multiple nodes.